cmgoffena13/file-loader/README.md

 - **Extensible Factory Pattern**: Uses a factory pattern with abstract base classes, making it easy to add new file format readers (e.g., `.txt`, `.parquet`)
 - **Automatic Table Creation**: Database tables & indexes are automatically generated from Pydantic model schemas - no manual DDL required
 - **Test Suite**: Comprehensive test coverage with pytest, fixtures, and isolated test configurations
-- **Observability & Distributed Tracing**: Optional Logfire integration using spans to group logs together under each file process for easy observability
+- **Observability & Distributed Tracing**: Optional OpenTelemetry integration using spans to group logs together under each file process for easy observability.
+Compatible with any OpenTelemetry-compatible platform (Logfire, Datadog, New Relic, etc.)
 - **Dead Letter Queue**: Easily see which type of parsing errors are occurring and if any code adjustments need to happen to better support ingestion

 ## Quick Start